hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 Once the HNC manager has been installed, hierarchical namespaces can be set up directly using  the kubectl CLI tool, in conjunction with a list of HNC custom resource definitions (CRDs), such as *HierarchyConfiguration* and *SubnamespaceAnchor*.
 However, there is a kubectl plugin called *kubectl-hns* that you can install in your client environment.
 This kubectl plugin works together with the kubectl CLI tool and it greatly simplifies many hierachical namespace operations.
 This section shows you the process to install the *kubectl-hns* plugin to the Linux workstation in the local environment.

-Type the following commands to install the *kubectl-hns* plugin using *curl*:
+Type the following commands to install the *kubectl-hns* plugin using *cURL*:

 ```shell